What is homeopathy?

 Homeopathy (homeopathic medicine) is a system of medicine founded in the early 19th century by a German physician, Dr. Samuel Christian Hahnemann (1775-1843).
-Classical homeopathy rests on three principles:
+Classical homeopathy and homeopathic medicine rests on three principles:

 - The law of similars states that a disease is cured by a medicine that creates symptoms similar to those the patient is experiencing.
 Hence, an important part of the prescription of a homeopathic medicine is a lengthy interview to determine all the symptoms.
 The homeopathic physician then prescribes the medicine that best matches the symptoms.

 - The principle of the single remedy states that a single medicine should cover all the symptoms the patient is experiencing: mental, emotional and physical.